13Aluminium/term/readme.md

             exit - Closes the terminal window.

 ### New features rolled out version 3.2
-        explore:
       explore ayush - after writing this cmd a promt will appear in which you have to write "1234" and allow popups on your webpage.

 # Usage